 Polycystic Ovarian Syndrome or PCOS is a common endocrine problem that affects many women of reproductive age.
-It is a serious hormonal disorder that is associated with many complications such as hirsutism, insulin resistance, pregnancy problems, metabolic syndrome and cardiovascular disease.
+It is a serious hormonal disorder that is associated with many complications such as hirsutism, insulin resistance, pregnancy problems, metabolic syndrome, and cardiovascular disease.
 High body mass index or obesity is closely associated with PCOS and according to many studies, In the United States, more than half of the patients who have polycystic ovarian syndrome are either overweight or obese.
 Increased weight is linked with several abnormalities of sex steroid metabolism which results in an increased production of androgen and becomes one of the causes of PCOS.

 2. Type 2 Diabetes

 Diabetes is a disease that is characterized by the high level of blood glucose and the risk of developing Type 2 diabetes is determined by many factors and the development of insulin resistance plays an important role in the development of type 2 diabetes.
 Obesity is highly linked with diabetes and make the condition worse.
 According to one of the study, the prevalence of type 2 diabetes is 20 times more likely in those who have a body mass index greater than 35 kg/m2.
-Obesity has been a major contributor to the type 2 diabetes and around 80% of those who develop type 2 diabetes are found overweight or obese.
+Obesity has been a significant contributor to type 2 diabetes and around 80% of those who develop type 2 diabetes are found overweight or obese.

 3. Cardiovascular disease

-Cancer is one of the leading cause of death in the developed countries and there are a lot of evidence that supports a relationship between obesity and cancer.
+Cancer is one of the leading cause of death in developed countries and there are a lot of evidence that supports a relationship between obesity and cancer.
 Obesity often leads to an increase in the level of many hormones and inflammation and sometimes these fluctuations in the level could lead to the development of cancer.
 Obesity and overweight are linked with 13 different types of cancer.
 The relation between obesity and cancer can also be explained through the changes in the endogenous levels which causes an impairment of the normal balance between cell proliferation.

-Osteoarthritis is a chronic condition that is related to the joints and it is characterized by the swelling, stiffness, and pain in the joints.
+Osteoarthritis is a chronic condition that is related to the joints, and it is characterized by swelling, stiffness, and pain in the joints.
 The most common effect of obesity on the musculoskeletal system is the development of osteoarthritis.
-According to the researchers, weight loss on osteoarthritis significantly improves the pain and other symptoms of this disease and it also delays the progression of the joint structural damage.
+According to the researchers, weight loss on osteoarthritis significantly improves the pain and other symptoms of this disease, and it also delays the progression of the joint structural damage.
 They also suggested that the people who have a body mass index of more than 30 kg/m2 are more likely to develop knee osteoarthritis as compared to the healthy weight people.